stonefl/stonefl.github.io/_posts/2018-04-17-set-up-scala-development-environment-for-apache-spark-in-standalone-mode.md

   - Apache Spark
 ---

-With the Apache Spark installed through the steps described in [last post](http://leifengblog.net/blog/install-apache-spark-in-standalone-mode-on-windows/), this post will introduce you the steps to set up a Scala development environment for Spark and build a WrodCount application through Maven and SBT.
+With the Apache Spark installed through the steps described in [last post](http://leifengblog.net/blog/install-apache-spark-in-standalone-mode-on-windows/), this post will introduce you the steps to set up a Scala development environment for Spark and build a WordCount application through Maven and SBT.

 Althrough Spark can be programmed with either Java, Scala, or Python, this post will focus on Scala.
-It has couple of reasons: 1) Spark itself is written in Scala; 2) Scala's functional programming model is a good fit for distributed processing, which has less code and boilerplate stuff than Java; 3) Scala compiles to Java bytecode, which gives faster performance than Python.
+There are a couple of reasons: 1) Spark itself is written in Scala; 2) Scala's functional programming model is a good fit for distributed processing, thus has less code and boilerplate stuff than Java; 3) Scala compiles to Java bytecode, which gives faster performance than Python.
 <!--more-->

 ## Table of Content